Time to Check Recipient Filters for Dynamic Distribution Groups

 On October 16, Microsoft published message center notification MC912176 to explain a change to the way that Exchange Online processes the recipient filters for dynamic distribution groups (DDGs).
 Essentially, Microsoft says that recipient filters that use wildcard prefixes with the equal operator should never have worked because this functionality was not designed into how the server evaluates recipient filters.
 Microsoft will roll out an Exchange Online update on November 30 “to ensure the -eq operator in recipient filters is correctly honored.”

 Microsoft also noted that they’ve already deployed a fix to prevent new DDGs from being created with invalid wildcard filters.
 In addition, if an administrator updates a DDG, the fix changes its recipient filter and stops it working.
 Microsoft didn’t say anything before they introduced the fix into production.
-Based on the comments for this article, the problem seems to have become apparent in August 2024.
+Based on the comments for this article, the problem seems to have surfaced in August 2024.

 Poor Communications Marred DDG Fix